selkasse/robs-burgers/README.md

 ## Gotchas

-Salesforce Experience Builder adds some of its own CSS to confirm with Salesforce styles.
+Salesforce Experience Builder adds some of its own CSS to conform to Salesforce styles.

 This is mostly a good thing.
 However, it can get in the way of certain custom styles.